cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 		User           admin
 		Deployment     not set

-1. List any previous deployments (we will remove them in a moment).
-If this is your first deployment, there will be none listed.
+1. List any previous Deployments (we will remove them in a moment).
+If this is your first Deployment, there will be none listed.

 		bosh deployments